Kreusada/OceanScript/docs/source/encoding.rst

 - l = ``^>..``
 - o = ``~>..``

-To form the word hello, we will join these waves together. "hello" in oceanscript will look like
+To form the word hello, we will join these :term:`waves <Wave>` together. "hello" in oceanscript will look like
 this: ``_-.~-.^>..^>..~>..``.

 ^^^^^^^^^^^^^^
 Forming Oceans
 ^^^^^^^^^^^^^^

-This is the final escalation of encoding.
-"Ocean" is the name given to a collection of tides to form sentences, paragraphs, even essays if you wish.
+This is the final escalation of encoding. :term:`Ocean` is the name given to a collection of tides to form sentences, paragraphs, even essays if you wish.
 A space in oceanscript is represented as ``,``, which is put in between each wave you want to join together.
 Here, we have two waves representing the words "hello" and "world":